IBM/solution-builder-vscode-extension/.github/ISSUE_TEMPLATE/feature_request.md

 Include screenshots that will clarify your issue and/or solution

-**Links to blueprints/solution yamls, terraform templates** If applicable, link to public examples that can be used to reproduce your issue. repos, catalog entries, etc
+**Links to blueprints/solution yamls, terraform templates** If applicable, link to public examples that can be used to reproduce your issue.
+For example repos, catalog entries, and so on.

 **Additional context**
-Link to related bug reports and feature request
+Link to related bug reports and feature requests